 Sympatric populations of Tree Finches were genetically more similar compared to allopatric ones.
 This can be explained by hybridization and/or sympatric origin (Grant, Grant & Petren, 2005).
 Indirect evidence for hybridization was provided by an analysis of historical and recent samples of Small Tree Finch (C. parvulus), Medium Tree Finch (C. pauper) and Large Tree Finch (C. psittacula).
 The historical sample (1852-1906) showed three morphological clusters, while the recent samples showed two clusters and an increasing amount of hybridization (19% in 2005 and 41% in 2010) (Kleindorfer et al., 2014).
+Gene flow is asymmetric, from Medium into Small Tree Finch, probably driven by female choice (Peters et al. 2017).
 From 2005 to 2013, the foraging behaviour of the parental species changed, but that of the hybrids did not (Peters & Kleindorfer, 2015).
 In an acoustical survey on Floreana Island, song differed significantly between Medium Tree Finch and Small Tree Finch, but it was not possible to discriminate between the song of Small Tree Finch and hybrids (Peters & Kleindorfer, 2017).

 The Mangrove Finch (C. heliobates) is critically endangered and currently restricted to one small population on Isabela Island (Galapagos Islands).
 A genetic study found that a number of individuals have hybridized with the closely related Woodpecker Finch (C. pallidus).
 Possibly, there is a breakdown of reproductive isolation between these species because the Mangrove Finches cannot find a mate due to the low population size (Lawson et al., 2016).